Orders $35+ Ship Free in 2 Business Days • Protective Packaging Standard

 There are almost as many reasons people collect books:

 1. If we are interested in a particular subject or author.
-A way to support the author is by collecting their books.
+One way to support the author is by collecting their books.

 3. Many collectors love browsing books in their home library, the same as in local libraries.